smart-village-solutions/smart-village-app-app/docs/AR.md

 |sound|mp3|music|
 |3dobject|vrx|test-123123|

+This shows, that the texture name needs to be the same as the name of the texture file in the 3D model.
+The other files can have any name.

-## Customisation of the Augmented Reality scene
+## Customization of the Augmented Reality scene

-**Note!** To view the customisation in Augmented Reality scene, you need to delete the 3D model you downloaded in the application and download it again!
+**Note!** To view the customization in Augmented Reality scene, you need to delete the 3D model you downloaded in the application and download it again!

 - **Name:** Write the name you want your 3D model to be displayed in this section (Required) (String)
 - **Description:** Write the description you want your 3D model to be displayed in this section (Optional) (String)